uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/flow_graph/join_node_func_obj.rst

 ======================
 **[req.join_node_function_object]**

-A type `Func` satisfies the `JoinNodeFunctionObject` if it meets the following requirements:
+A type `Func` satisfies `JoinNodeFunctionObject` if it meets the following requirements:

 ----------------------------------------------------------------------